KaziAmitHasan/CISC_839_data_analytics_assignments/README.md

 - Q1 and Q4: contains the notebooks of anlaysis of question 1 and 4
 - Q2 and Q4: contains the notebooks of anlaysis of question 2 and 4
 - Q3 and Q4: contains the notebooks of anlaysis of question 3 and 4
+- data: contains the datasets of this analysis

 ### How to run